On moduli spaces of positive scalar curvature metrics on highly connected manifolds: Introduction

 Examples of manifolds on which no finite group acts non-trivially and orientation-preserving have been given by Puppe \cite{MR1368664}.
 These examples are simply connected spin manifolds of dimension six.
-Therefore they admit metrics of positive scalar curvature.
+Therefore, by work of Gromov--Lawson \cite{MR577131}, Schoen--Yau \cite{MR535700} and Stolz \cite{MR1189863}, they admit metrics of positive scalar curvature.
+Until now it is an open problem whether there is a simply connected manifold \(M\) which does not admit any non-trivial action of a finite group.
+Using results of \cite{MR2680210}, the higher homotopy groups of \(\mathcal{M}^+(M)\) of such a manifold would be non-trivial if \(\mathcal{M}^+(M)\) is non-empty.
+There are examples of manifolds \(M\) such that every compact Lie group which acts on one of them is finite.
+For these examples the higher homotopy groups of \(\mathcal{M}^+(M)\) are also known to be non-trivial \cite{MR2680210}.